carpentries-incubator/reproducible-ml-workflows/episodes/pixi_deployment.md

 ```

 Let's step through this to understand what's happening.
+`Dockerfile` (intentionally) look very shell script like, and so we can read most of it as if we were typing the commands directly into a shell (e.g. Bash).

 * The `Dockerfile` assumes it is being built from a version control repository where any code that it will need to execute later exists under the repository's `src/` directory and the Pixi workspace's `pixi.toml` manifest file and `pixi.lock` lock file exist at the top level of the repository.
 * The entire repository contents are [`COPY`](https://docs.docker.com/reference/dockerfile/#copy)ed from the container build context into the `/app` directory of the container build.